Bank Market Power and Monetary Policy Transmission: Evidence from a Structural Estimation

 90 Pages Posted: 9 Oct 2017 Last revised: 1 Jun 2020

 Date Written: November 11, 2018

-We quantify the impact of bank market power on the pass-through of monetary policy through banks to borrowers.
-Using data from U.S. banks, we estimate a dynamic banking model in which monetary tightening increases banks' funding costs.
-Given their market power, banks optimally choose how much of a rate increase to pass on to borrowers.
-In the model, banks are subject to capital and reserve regulations, optimally choose the degree to which they pass these cost shifts to borrowers and depositors, while facing capital and reserve regulation.
-We find that in the two most recent decades, bank market power explains a significant portion of the transmission of monetary policy to borrowers.
+We quantify the impact of bank market power on the transmission of monetary policy through banks to borrowers.
+Using data from U.S. banks, we estimate a dynamic banking model in which monetary policy affects banks' funding costs.
+In the model, imperfectly competitive banks, facing capital and reserve regulations, optimally choose the degree to which they pass these cost shifts to borrowers and depositors, while facing capital and reserve regulation.
+We find that in the last two decades, bank market power explains a significant portion of the transmission of monetary policy to borrowers.
 The quantitative effect is comparable in magnitude to the effect of bank capital regulation.
 We estimate that when the federal funds rate falls below 0.9%, market power interacts with bank capital regulation to produce a reversal of the effect of monetary policy.

 JEL Classification: E51, E52, G21, G28